 Research Program

-Trauma experienced during childhood and adolescence can significantly impact development, hindering cognitive, emotional, and social growth, and limiting the ability to fulfil their potential.
+Trauma experienced during childhood and adolescence can significantly impact development, hindering cognitive, emotional, and social growth, and limiting the ability of children to fulfil their potential.
 Research has demonstrated that interactions with significant caregivers and professionals play a crucial role in shaping how children and youth interpret and cope with traumatic experiences.
 Allied health professionals (occupational therapists, physiotherapists, speech therapists, and dietitians) regularly encounter children and youth in their clinical practice, providing treatment and supporting their development.
-However, allied health professionals, which are not mental health experts, may not recognize the behaviors traumatized children and youth exhibit as connected to trauma because they are unfamiliar with this subject.
+However, allied health professionals, who are not mental health experts, may not recognize the behaviors traumatized children and youth exhibit as connected to trauma because they are unfamiliar with this subject.
 Moreover, the indirect exposure of the professional to trauma due to their relationship with traumatized individuals, may lead them to experience secondary traumatic stress (STS).
 There is an urgent need to advance basic knowledge on the acquisition and implementation of trauma-informed care (TIC) among these professionals by identifying and understanding the various underlying factors and the relationships between them, in addition to exploring which factors can serve as protectors from STS.
 A mixed-methods sequential explanatory design will be employed, starting with qualitative research to identify key factors related to TIC acquisition and implementation, followed by quantitative research to analyze associations between these factors.
 The findings will serve as a basis for designing a TIC framework tailored for allied health professionals working with children and youth, ensuring they can provide appropriate, sensitive, and effective care to traumatized children and youth to support their development.

 Scientific Background